sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 ---
 ### Setting it up?

-To get started we open it's settings by pressing the cog in the bottom left, and then pressing `ReadItLater`'s tab (highlighted on the left in the image below).
+To get started we open it go to `Settings/ReadItLater` (highlighted on the left in the image below).
 In here we can edit our setup!

 ![[ReadItLater settings.png]]

 The main thing we have to set is the __Inbox dir__ which is the folder these files will be saved to.
 I normally use the `ToSort` we recommended making before.

- Low on the settings is the syntax that the notes take from each type of site.
+ Lower on the settings is the syntax that the notes take from each type of site.
 We don't have the time to look through this but check out their [DOCS](obsidian://show-plugin?id=obsidian-read-it-later) on this page for more info.

 ---
 ### How to use it?